sunyufei723-svg/WXwork_AutoSendMessage_Tool/README.md

 # WXwork_AutoSendMessage_Tool
 This project can enable users to send messages in and only in WXwork quickly and automatically, which improve working efficiency.

+With this tool, you can send message and pictures to all receivers in the neme list, just type what you want to send at first!
+We also provide several templates for you, and new updates with load and save templates functions will be available in several versions.

+All you need to do, is to open the software, type the message, and press the button!

 --Date 2026-07-17

 The exe file named WXwork_AutoSendMessage_Tool.exe is the tool, it isn't perfect now, but new updates will be uploaded later.